415-Cloud/Cloud-Native-Dev-Project/README.md

 # Cloud-Native Fitness Challenge Tracker

-A microservices-based fitness tracking application that allows users to log workouts and participate in fitness challenges.
-This project demonstrates cloud-native architecture patterns including event-driven communication, service decomposition, and data consistency handling.

-**Fun Fact:** The system processes workout events in real-time using RabbitMQ, ensuring that challenge progress updates happen automatically without manual intervention.

-## 🏗️ Project Overview

-This is a distributed fitness tracking system built with Node.js microservices architecture.
-The system enables users to:
-- Log and track various types of workouts (running, cycling, walking, etc.)
+A comprehensive fitness tracking application that helps users monitor their workouts, participate in fitness challenges, and compete with others on leaderboards.
+Users can log various types of activities like running, cycling, and strength training, then join challenges with specific goals like running a certain distance or completing a number of workouts.
+The app automatically tracks progress toward challenge goals and displays rankings on a global leaderboard.

+- **Workout Logging:** Record workouts with details like activity type, distance, duration, and notes
-- Participate in fitness challenges with specific targets
+- **Fitness Challenges:** Join community challenges with specific targets and automatically track your progress
-- Automatically track progress toward challenge goals
-- Ensure data consistency across services through event-driven patterns
+- **Leaderboards:** Compete with other users and see your ranking based on total activity and streaks

 ### System Architecture